fivethirtyeight/data/primary-candidates-2018/README.md

 * [How’s The Progressive Wing Doing In Democratic Primaries So Far?](https://fivethirtyeight.com/features/the-establishment-is-beating-the-progressive-wing-in-democratic-primaries-so-far/)

-This project looks at patterns in open Democratic primary elections for the U.S. Senate, U.S. House and governor through Aug 7, 2018.
+This project looks at patterns in open Democratic primary elections for the U.S. Senate, U.S. House and governor through August 7, 2018.

-`dem_candidates.csv` contains information about the 811 candidates who have appeared on the ballot this year in Democratic primaries for Senate, House and governor, not counting races featuring a Democratic incumbent, as of Aug 7, 2018.
+`dem_candidates.csv` contains information about the 811 candidates who have appeared on the ballot this year in Democratic primaries for Senate, House and governor, not counting races featuring a Democratic incumbent, as of August 7, 2018.
 Here is a description and source for each column in the accompanying dataset.

 Column | Description
 -------|--------------